The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/pcc-mounting/_index.md

 weight: 8
 ---

-In Phase I you learned how to
+You've learned how to
 [assemble the PCC]({{< relref "../../peripheral-control-computer/physical-assembly" >}})
 and
 [interface with it over USB]({{< relref "../../peripheral-control-computer/test-the-pcc" >}}) connected to a computer.
-In Phase II you will take this a step further by mounting the PCC to your VRC drone and interface with it using the VRC software stack.
+Now you will take this a step further by mounting the PCC to your VRC drone and interface with it using the VRC software stack.
 This will enable you to control the LED ring color and actuate (open/close) servos programmatically.